 There have been many explanations as to what inspired Baker and the rainbow theme.
 Some say it was a riff off the “Flag of the Human Race” which was used during the ’60s during peace marches and included red, white, brown, yellow and black.
 Others say that it was because Judy Garland died a few days before the Stonewall Riots and that her infamous song “Over the Rainbow” inspired the rainbow colors.

 We may never know the exact inspiration but the rainbow flag has gone on to symbolize gay pride and a welcoming acceptance anywhere it’s flown or seen.
 Whether it be a church, restaurant or store flying the rainbow flag no matter how subtle, the establishment welcomes those of us who identify as LGBTQIA.

 LGBT Welcoming Destinations

 While we’re not a “gay” website most of our readers get pretty quickly that Diana and I are a married couple.
 In fact, we clearly state that on our home page.
 You can bet that all the places that we go welcome us and we know that they welcome all people to come and visit their destinations.
-You know you can find terrific Pride events in San Francisco, Chicago, Los Angeles, Atlanta, Provincetown and New York.
+You know you can find terrific Pride events in San Francisco, Chicago, Los Angeles, Atlanta, Provincetown, and New York.
 But here are just a few places that may be a little unexpected.
-They too are celebrating Pride Month with Pride Parades, Pride Parties and Pride Festivals.
-Keep in mind that some destinations plan their festivities in other months to avoid conflict with so many other the celebrations in June.
+They too are celebrating Pride Month with Pride Parades, Pride Parties, and Pride Festivals.
+Keep in mind that some destinations plan their festivities in other months to avoid conflict with so many other celebrations in June.

 PRIDE IN THE UNITED STATES